Peter Weber Just Debunked A Bachelor Theory So Wild That Fans Can’t Believe It

 The rumor that at least one of Weber’s suitors might be pregnant comes from — you guessed it — Reddit.
 “I imagine it happening in the promo where [Harrison] tells peter at the end ‘we literally just found out,’” one user wrote.
 Some have speculated that one of the contestants was pregnant before coming onto The Bachelor.
 Others have suggested fan favorite Kelley Flanagan, who met Weber prior to the show, got pregnant when the two “danced” together in a hotel.

-“It’s hilarious,” Weber said to Access Hollywood.
+“It’s hilarious,” Weber said to Access.
 “People are really good at speculating.
 I will say I haven’t heard the actual ending yet, though.”

 Even without Weber’s confirmation, the theory seems far-fetched.
 And it’s also unlikely that one of the women gets pregnant while on the show as another Redditors posits: as we learned on his hometown date with former Bachelorette Hannah Brown, Weber always keeps a condom on hand.
 “I practice safety in everything I do,” he quipped at the time.